-Boost offers 28 phones as of this writing, with 19 of those devices costing $200 or less.
+Boost offers 30 phones as of this writing, with 22 of those devices costing $200 or less.
 (One of those low-cost devices is a flip phone.)
-Refurbished phones mean you can save a bundle on aging models, like a 16GB iPhone 6 available for $179.
-Among newer models, Boost sells the Galaxy S8 for $600, $129 less than what you'll pay at MetroPCS; Boost also sells the iPhone 8 for less than what MetroPCS charges.
+Refurbished phones mean you can save a bundle on aging models, such as a pre-owned Galaxy S7 available for $199.
+Among newer models, Boost sells the Galaxy S8 for $549, $180 less than what you'll pay at MetroPCS; Boost also sells the iPhone 8 for less than what MetroPCS charges.
 You'll also find nice exclusives like the attractively priced ZTE Max XL.

 The ZTE Zmax Pro is a MetroPCS exclusive.MetroPCS can point to some good exclusives of its own, like then ZTE Blade Z Max.
-It offers a slightly larger selection than Boost with 34 models as of this writing — that includes two flip phones.
-You'll find 25 phones for less than $200 at MetroPCS, which has the iPhone X available
+It offers 31 models as of this writing — that includes two flip phones.
+You'll find 20 phones for less than $200 at MetroPCS, which has the iPhone X available

 Both carriers let you bring your own phone; though on Boost, your device will need to work with a CDMA-based network.